OpenZWave/node-openzwave-shared/README-api.md

 for all the available options.
 If, for instance, you're using security devices (e.g. door locks) then you should specify an encryption key.

-The `driver` object emitted from `driver ready` is effectively a convenience wrapper around all the available commands exposed by the `OpenZWave::Manager` interface, hiding from you the necessity to pass the home ID on each OpenZWave::Manager API call.
+The `home` object emitted from `driver ready` is effectively a convenience wrapper around all the available commands exposed by the `OpenZWave::Manager` interface, hiding from you the necessity to pass the home ID on each OpenZWave::Manager API call.
 If you only got multiple ZWave controllers you'd better use a hash to keep references to all your drivers:

 ```js
 var drivers;